 Let us understand how it works if you are running any website on HTTP and migrated to it on HTTPS.
 Your old visitors will still try to access the old URL with HTTP.
 Since you have already migrated your website to HTTPS, the old URL will redirect it to the new one.

-But when you enable Strict-Transport-Security, the browser will get instructions to not load HTTP websites rather enforce the browser to communicate over HTTPS.
+But when you enable Strict-Transport-Security, the browser will get instructions to not load HTTP websites but rather enforce the browser to communicate over HTTPS.

 Syntax to follow: